mistweaverco/kulala.nvim/docs/docs/usage/authentication.md

 ## Negotiate

-This is a SPNEGO-based implementation, which does not need username and password but uses the default credentials.
+This is a SPNEGO-based implementation, which doesn't need username and password, but uses the default credentials.

 ```http
 GET https://www/api HTTP/1.1